DSP1994/Sunken-Ship/README.md

 - The majority of my testing was done as I was writing the code, and flicking through the 'problems' section of the terminal within gitpod.
 - Once my program was deployed I used the Heroku app function to input correct and incorrect data to ensure I was recieving the outcome I expected/wanted.
 - Since deploying the code/program, I have asked some friends and family members to try the game and inform me of any bugs or bad user experiences and here is what they've had to say;
     - 'I like the look of the ship sinking.
 It looks really simple with the keyboard design but also very creative.
 I like the details of the hints and and personalized commands.
-Like writing your name, and getting feedback when you type something wrong, or guess the same letter twice.
-Unfortunately on a mobile device, it is a little hard to use.'
+Like writing your name, and getting feedback when you type something wrong, or guess the same letter twice.'
     - 'It took me a second to figure out it was a rendition of hangman!
 But it was very easy to pick up, and the ship looks cool!'
-    -
+    - 'I thought this was really well made and really easy to use!
+I tried on my phone and computer, and found that unfortunately on my phone, it was a little hard to use, but worked great on my computer!'
 ***

 ## **Accessibility**